 Understanding management practices within a cultural context

-DINGO is expanding globally with customers in Indonesia, Africa, Latin America and India, which are all culturally very different.
+DINGO is expanding globally with customers in Africa, Latin America and Asia, which are all culturally very different.
 While their maintenance practices and requirements might be similar, “it’s important to understand how, and to who, a maintenance recommendation is made, which can be very different depending on the country” explains Paul.

 Partners are critical to help DINGO understand and adapt their offerings based on the culture of the local market.
 “What we’re seeing is it’s different in Latin America to Africa and Indonesia, and so we really have to listen.
 If you go in with the idea that management is going to behave the same way as it does in Australia, or the west, then you’ll probably fall into some big holes,” says Paul.